Pushkar Day Tour

 Although there is a lot of energy and spectacle during the camel fair, Pushkar feels more charming and manageable during the quieter times of the year when you can enjoy the bustling market for beautiful handcrafted goods (friendly and less aggressive merchants and cheaper prices than Jaipur’s walled city bazaars), and explore the innumerable lanes and bylanes which speak of a layered history and a living museum of architectural structures – temples, palaces and residences – that go back several hundreds of years.
 The important thing is to do your explorations on your own, and to determinedly shake off the innumerable wily self styled “religious” men and their touts who will try to ensnare you with flowers or offers of rituals that can help your ancestors reach heaven.

-Pushkar also has an unmistakable cosmopolitan flavour that goes back to the 1960s when the American flower children discovered it and made it their home, encouraged by the marijuana fields surrounding the town.
-The Beatles, too, travelling to India seeking nirvana and the sitarist Ravi Shankar, spent some time in Pushkar in the ’60s.
-They have been followed over the decades by other international nirvana seekers, including Israeli youth weary of the militarism in their home country.
-Many of them stayed on, and you will encounter them in the bazaars, some of them running restaurants offering Israeli and European cuisine.
+Pushkar also has an unmistakable cosmopolitan flavour that goes back to the 1960s when the American flower children discovered it and made it their home, encouraged by the marijuana fields surrounding the town, They have been followed over the decades by other international nirvana seekers, including Israeli youth weary of the militarism in their home country.
+You will encounter these residents in the bazaars, some of them running restaurants offering Israeli and European cuisine.